To install MySQL from a standard source distribution:

 rpmbuild --rebuild --clean MySQL-

-The result is one or more binary RPM packages that you install as indicated in Section 2.5.3, “Installing MySQL on Linux Using RPM Packages”.
+The result is one or more binary RPM packages that you install as indicated in Section 2.5.5, “Installing MySQL on Linux Using RPM Packages from Oracle”.

 The sequence for installation from a compressed tar file or Zip archive source distribution is similar to the process for installing from a generic binary distribution (see Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries”), except that it is used on all platforms and includes steps to configure and compile the distribution.
 For example, with a compressed tar file source distribution on Unix, the basic installation command sequence looks like this: